Battle of Monmouth: Aftermath

-On June 29, Washington withdrew his army to Englishtown, where they rested the next day.
-The British were in a strong position near Middletown, and their route to Sandy Hook was secure.
-They completed the march largely untroubled by a militia that considered the threat to have passed and had melted away to tend to crops.
-The last British troops embarked on naval transports on July 6, and the Royal Navy carried Clinton's army to New York.
-The timing was fortuitous for the British; on July 11, a superior French fleet commanded by Vice Admiral Charles Henri Hector d'Estaing anchored off Sandy Hook.

 The battle was tactically inconclusive and strategically irrelevant; neither side dealt a heavy blow to the other, and the Continental Army remained in the field while the British Army redeployed to New York, just as both would have if the battle had never been fought.
-Clinton reported 358 total casualties after the battle – 65 killed, 59 died of fatigue, 170 wounded and 64 missing.(Note: Although there are no known listed fatalities of Germans during the retreat A third of the German Auxiliaries were overcome by heat and lay by the roadside; 256 deserted Possibly these 256 deserters were among 440 (German) deserters (among 600 POWS) in Philadelphia July 6, 1778Washington counted some 250 British dead, a figure later revised to a little over 300.
-Using a typical 18th-century wounded-to-killed ratio of no more than four to one and assuming no more than 160 British dead caused by enemy fire, Lender and Stone calculate the number of wounded could have been up to 640.
-A Monmouth County Historical Association study estimates total British casualties at 1,134 – comprising 304 dead, 770 wounded and 60 prisoners.
+Clinton reported 358 total casualties after the battle – 65 killed, 59 died of fatigue, 170 wounded and 64 missing.

+Note: Although there are no known listed fatalities of Germans during the retreat a third of the German Auxiliaries were overcome by heat and lay by the roadside; 256 deserted.
+Possibly these 256 deserters were among 440 (German) deserters (among 600 POWS) in Philadelphia on July 6, 1778.
+Washington counted some 250 enemy dead, a figure later revised to a little over 300.
+Using a typical 18th-century wounded-to-killed ratio of no more than four to one and assuming no more than 160 enemy dead caused by American fire, Lender and Stone calculate the number of Clinton's wounded could have been up to 640.
+A Monmouth County Historical Association study estimates total British casualties at 1,134 – comprising 304 dead, 770 wounded and 60 captured.
 Washington reported his own casualties to be 370 – comprising 69 dead, 161 wounded and 140 missing.
 Using the same wounded-to-killed ratio and assuming a proportion of the missing were fatalities, Lender and Stone estimate Washington's casualties could have exceeded 500.